We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 One consistency was the value.
 We were able to find better value at Blue Nile.
 To be fair, the premiums TAKA Jewellery charges were reasonable for a physical retailer.
 As we explain in this article, there is no way they can compete on price with buying a diamond online.
 A 20-25% markup is definitely reasonable.
 I just did not feel that the in-store experience, even at the better location, justified paying any premium.

 TAKA Jewellery was founded and established in Singapore in 2001.
 From a little shop in Clementi, TAKA Jewellery has outdone itself by expanding into a strong presence of 18 outlets islandwide, and is part of the Singapore Exchange (SGX) Catalist-listed “TLV Holdings Limited.”
-This outstanding feat was effectively accomplished within a mere 15 years, and is made possible with the continued support of our discerning customers.
+This outstanding feat was effectively accomplished within a mere 15 years, and was made possible with the continued support of the brand’s discerning customers.

 TAKA Jewellery’s extensive range of jewellery items and designs consist of classic solitaires for everyday wear, to coloured gemstones and designer statement pieces for parties or functions.
 Most recently, the brand launched its 916/999 Gold collection at competitive prices, once again ascertaining its promise in providing value for money jewellery to customers.